How to make your fleet greener

 To make your fleet greener, you must know how much fuel you are using first.
 In order to do this, many firms will look at fleet fuel consumption at daily, weekly and monthly intervals.
 This then allows you to manage fleet fuel consumption in a proactive way and address driving habits with staff who use excess fuel.
 A good way to achieve this is by giving each driver a fuel card to use.

 4) Bring down the weight of the load

 Although it might sound obvious, bringing down the weight of the load can help with fuel economy.
 While it might be small gains per vehicle on each trip, this will soon add up over your whole fleet.
 Lighter loads mean quicker trips and the vehicle having to work less to haul it around.
 This sees less strain placed on your fleet and less pollution sent into the air.

-5) Use Adblue solution in fleet vehicles
+5) Use urea solution in fleet vehicles

-The last major way to make your fleet greener is using Adblue solution in vehicles.
+The last major way to make your fleet greener is by using Adblue solution in vehicles.
 Made from urea and water, this solution has been specifically designed for the motoring industry.
 A legal requirement for many trucks/public transport vehicles made after 2005, it is also particularly effective for making diesel cars greener.
 The major benefit of this solution is that it reduces harmful emissions from vehicles and thus combats global warming.

 Going green does not mean going broke!

 There are many benefits to running and eco-friendly fleet.
 There is no doubt that managing a fleet of busy vehicles in an eco-friendly way is a challenge.
 It is not impossible though and also does not have to hit your profits.
 By putting the above tips into practice, all fleet managers can make their business greener.